Sermons

 As the Lord placed this message in my heart, my mind wandered in many directions.
 I thought about the Prophet Elijah, a man of God whom the Holy Bible declares to be upright and passionate like you and me (James 5:17).
 He prayed that it would not rain, and God honored his prayer, shutting up the heavens for three years and six months.

-After defeating the false prophets of Jezebel on Mount Carmel (1 Kings 18:43-45), speaks about the prophet Elijah going to a place with his servant overlooking the sea and praying for rain.
+After defeating the false prophets of Jezebel on Mount Carmel (1 Kings 18:43-45), the text speaks of the prophet Elijah going to a place with his servant overlooking the sea and praying for rain.
 He sent his servant to look toward the sea six times, and he reported no visible sign of rain.
 When he sent him the seventh time, the servant reported back to the prophet that he saw a small cloud emerging from the sea, about the size of a man's hand.

 Upon receiving this report from his servant, the prophet Elijah promptly advised the King to descend from the mountain swiftly because there would be an abundance of rain.
 The word of God declares that Elijah outran the King's horses off the mountain.